gulnazaki/VariousUniversityProjects/README.md

 ## DataBases
-Some SQL, Python, CSS, JS, HTML // our own Car Rental service database, website and all
+Some SQL, Python, CSS, JS, HTML (our own Car Rental service database, website and all)

 ## Microcomputers